-Students who are accepted to the Project Second Chance Program must complete the required 30 college credits (please note, remedial courses do not meet these credit requirements), take and pass either the High School Proficiency Assessment (HSPA) OR a college admission test including the Accuplacer, SAT or ACT, and then apply to the State for their high school diploma.
+Students who are accepted to the Project Second Chance Program must complete the required 30 college credits in specific academic disciplines.
+Please note, remedial courses do not meet these college credit requirements.
 A grade C or better is needed in all courses in order for the class to be used in awarding the diploma.

 What is a State Issued High School Diploma?

 The New Jersey Department of Education offers adults who did not complete high school an opportunity to earn a State-Issued High School Diploma.

-Students are accepted to the college and can participate in campus life while simultaneously completing college credits toward their state-issued high school diploma and degree program.
+Students are accepted to the college and can participate in campus life while simultaneously completing college credits toward their State-Issued High School Diploma and Associate degree program.
 Other benefits of the program include: